Aishwarya-deoraj/Sustainability-tracker/README.md

 ## 🐛 Known Issues

-- **Cold Starts**: Backend may take 30-60 seconds to respond after 15 minutes of inactivity (Render free tier limitation)
+- **Cold Starts**: Backend may take time (more than 60 seconds) to respond after 15 minutes of inactivity (Render free tier limitation)

 ---